geniussportsgroup/treaps/README.md

         "testing"
     )

-    // This example shows how to get the some percentiles of a sample of a million of random heights
+    // This example shows how to get the some percentiles of a sample of a ten millions of random heights

     // The following type simulate the representation of the height of a person type Sample struct {